Supermagnum/Sleipnir/README.md

-Navigation and routing to addresses and gps coordinates,other APRS stations(when they are stationary for the moment). display distance and bearing to the nearest APRS station with adjustable range filter(display only units that is inside xx kilometers,also displays beaconed message,this depends on the hardware). display altitude and GPS status.
+Navigation and routing to addresses and gps coordinates,other APRS stations(when they are stationary for the moment). display distance and bearing to the nearest APRS station with adjustable range filter(display only units that is inside xx kilometers,also displays beaconed message.
+Display altitude and GPS status.
 GPS track logging.
-display speed/bearing of travel.
+Display speed/bearing of travel.
 Stations that are inside the filtered range but outside the current zoom level is displayed in the right side bar on the units navigation/map display.
 If the station transmits a message with a frequency, double